Brazil soccer clubs poised for gold rush to reduce gap to Europe's elite | Sports-Games

 ATLETICO LOOKS OVERSEAS Atletico Mineiro is being advised by investment bank BTG Pactual.
 The club reached out to City Football as a potential suitor, but the group was not interested in the deal, one of the sources said.

+In a statement to Reuters, Fluminense confirmed it had hired BTG and said it was assessing the best way to go through with the project.
+It noted, however, that there was no deadline set yet as the plan still depends on a "better understanding" of market conditions.
 Three bankers said the largest clubs, including Corinthians and Palmeiras, may be candidates for initial public offerings.
 Some clubs with healthy balance sheets may be against selling their control to one investor and would prefer a more diverse shareholder base, according to the bankers.
-"Depending on the financials, listing may make more sense than a private deal", said BTG head of M&A Bruno Amaral.

-Corinthians and Palmeiras did not immediately respond to requests for comment on their potential for an IPO.
-Soccer club listings elsewhere have had a mixed history, with the world's largest listed club Manchester United having chronically underperformed the S&P index.
-United made headlines last week when billionaire Elon Musk said in jest that he was buying the famed team, sparking takeover speculation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)